 Total vineyard area: 18,500 hectares, and some 2,600 growers producing nearly 1.5 million bottles.

-Of the 18,500 hectares, a little over 200 is planted with chardonnay, which is growing in popularity because it is easier to sell and can be turned into sparkling cremant de Bourgogne.
-White Beaujolais is sold either as Beaujolais blanc or Beaujolais-Villages blanc, and the best comes areas with chalk in the soil.
+Of the 18,500 hectares, a little over 200 is planted with chardonnay, which is growing in popularity because it is easier to sell and can be turned into sparkling crémant de Bourgogne.
+White Beaujolais is sold either as Beaujolais blanc or Beaujolais-Villages blanc, and the best comes areas with chalk in the soil such as the Pierres Dorées region in the south of Beaujolais.

 The rest is planted with a single red grape: the gamay, or to be more precise, gamay noir à jus blanc.